Typically, lead guitar players (at least the good ones) don't simply run through an entire scale and try to pass it off as their own solo.

 Why Pentatonic Scales?

-Whether consciously, or simply out of habit, most guitar players start early building a distinct familiarity with simple pentatonic scales and patterns.
+Whether consciously, or simply out of habit, most guitar players quickly build a distinct familiarity with simple pentatonic scales and patterns.
 The reason is that most common forms of the pentatonic scale (particularly minor pentatonics) allow you to avoid triplets.

 Triplets, for example, would look like this: